A Manufacturing Success Story

 The five-axis machining era had taken hold at Marten.
 Demski added “Another great feature to note on our five-axis machines is that they are all set up with HEIDENHAIN’s KinematicsOpt cycle so our operators can put in the part, and the cycle will automatically calibrate the machine.
 So, when the machine heats up and cools down, and you’re running different kinds of parts, it can do so automatically and extremely accurately!”

-With state-of-the-art equipment in place, successful manufacturing businesses also require knowledgeable operators to handle the incoming workload.
-Marten management understands that and continues to be devoted to many area youth-based manufacturing training programs in order to attract educated employees.
+With state-of-the-art equipment in place, successful manufacturing businesses also requires knowledgeable operators to handle the incoming workload.
+Marten management understands that, and is and has been devoted to many area youth-based manufacturing training programs in order to attract educated employees.
 “Not only did we have seven apprentices work with us this past year, but we also volunteer at the local high school’s machine shop program, as well as partner with regional tech schools, and participate in the local school district’s ‘Heavy Metal Tours’ program,” said Marten.

 Marten recounted an art teacher that spoke to him after a previous Heavy Metal Tour part-drawing demonstration who said that she “didn’t realize a job like this would require so much creativity”.
 Marten answered, “it does, and we are always looking for those future employees with a combination of those relevant skills.”